 - The parts of the undertaking in which those agency workers are working, and the types of work they are carrying out.

-You can “object” to transfer to the new employer, but should be aware that this could result in you resigning from your job, and giving up your employment rights.
+You can “object” to transfer to the new employer, but should be aware that this results in your employment ending immediately on transfer and losing your employment rights.